ionic-team/ionic-docs/src/pages/publishing/play-store.md

 ## Signing an APK

 First, the unsigned APK must be signed.
 If a signing key has already been generated, skip these steps and use that one instead.
-Generate a private key using the keytool command that comes with the the Android SDK:
+Generate a private key using the keytool command that comes with the Android SDK:

 ```shell
 $ keytool -genkey -v -keystore my-release-key.keystore -alias alias_name -keyalg RSA -keysize 2048 -validity 10000